ShanaFoster/osticket-prereqs/README.md

   <img src="https://i.imgur.com/gnB8aBL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"This image shows the HeidiSQL database and the information from the HeidiSQl being enetered into the osTicket system.
-I can use this information to fill out the MySQL section so the OsTicket application will launch properly."
+This image shows the HeidiSQL database and the information from the HeidiSQl being enetered into the osTicket system.
+I can use this information to fill out the MySQL section so the OsTicket application will launch properly.

   </p>
 <br />